 Koalas are a threatened species in NSW classified as vulnerable under the Threatened Species Conservation Act 1995.
-The Port Stephens Local Government Area (LGA) has been identified as one of the richest koala sites in the state containing prime habitat which supports one of the state's last viable populations.

 Some of the challenges facing koalas in Port Stephens include habitat loss, disease, vehicle collisions and dog attacks.